pipeops-dev/pipeops-docs/docs/projects/worker-and-jobs.md

 This guide provides detailed instructions on how to navigate the Worker and Jobs functionalities within PipeOps.
 These features help you efficiently manage background processes and scheduled tasks for your project.

-## Prerequisites

-Before you begin, ensure you have the following:

-1. **A PipeOps account**.
-Use the link [here](https://console.pipeops.io/signup) to sign up on PipeOps if you do not currently have an account.
-2. **A deployed project**.
-This can be a PipeOps template or a project from your Git (Github, Gitlab, Bitbucket) account.
-You can select a PipeOps template [here](https://github.com/orgs/pipeops-dev/repositories).

 ## Accessing Worker